pranjul26/Indian-OpenSourceCommunity/README.md

 • Create 2 Ec2 windows free tier instances.
 • Configure IIS server on both.
 Be sure you are configuring them on two different availability zones for achieving high availability.
 • Configuring a classic load balancer between those two instances with HTTP service port.

+# 3. 2-Tier Application - Wordpress and MySQL

+•	Launch 1 EC2 Linux instance and configure MySQL/Mariadb server on it (use your choice for password and user names).

+•	Launch 1 EC2 Linux instance and configure Wordpress Application server on it.